hnzhang/notes.github.io/Tools.md

 * include: use --include.
 For example, --include "*.cpp" --include "*h"
 * exclude: use --exclude, For example, --exclude "*.h"

+# find
+To find files match a pattern

+classic find in a folder, `find . -name myfile`

+## useful flags
+* -name to find with case sensitive
+* -iname to find with case insensitive
+* -exec to have action on found files

 # ssh
 ssh_known_hosts in /etc/ssh/ssh_known_hosts